Starting The Journey

 The dojo is usually open about 20-30 minutes prior to class time if you want to arrive early and warm up or train a little before class.
 Please arrive at least 5 minutes before class time.
 There is changing room and restroom for students.
 Also please bring your own water.

-Prior to beginning training you will need to obtain a proper training uniform (gi).
+The only thing you need to begin training is to obtain a proper training uniform (gi).

 We have bokken (wooden sword) and jo (staff) to use but soon after starting you should obtain these for yourself: There is a nice set that includes a bag here from e-bogu.
-But feel free to shop other martial art suppliers as well.
+But feel free to shop around.
 Oak is good for training as it resists breaking and splintering.
+With care they will last for many years.

 Rates